 What I Recommend

 My recommendation for an ideal enclosure would be a combination of substrate bricks, eco mat, and pebbles or play sand.
-If you have a relatively good-sized enclosure, have one area with the substrate bricks soil, a little portion with pebbles and flat rocks, and lastly some part of the enclosure just covered by the eco mat.
+If you have a relatively good-sized enclosure, have one area with the substrate bricks soil, a little portion with pebbles and flat rocks, and lastly, some part of the enclosure just covered by the eco mat.

 Some of the brands/substrates that I have used and recommend would be:

 - Organic soil and play sand: This is a very good combination to use for your tortoise.
 However, you have to ensure that they are mixed well.
-You need to ensure that you have enough of it to be at least 2 inches deep, so that your tortoise can burrow themselves.
+You need to ensure that you have enough of it to be at least two inches deep, so that your tortoise can burrow itself.
 I would normally use my hands and mix the soil and sand together as otherwise it tends to get clumpy here and there.
-This is both a safe and feasible option, one your tortoise will love, but be prepared for a quite a bit of work every month, when the substrate needs to be changed.
+This is both a safe and feasible option, one your tortoise will love, but be prepared for quite a bit of work every month, when the substrate needs to be changed.

 As mentioned in my other article on enclosures for tortoises, you could add some artificial plants to create some shady areas; however, those of you that are into gardening may want to add some real plants.

-Adding actual plants is not a bad idea however you need to be extremely careful with the plants you choose.
+Adding actual plants is not a bad idea, however, you need to be extremely careful with the plants you choose.
 Tortoise safe plants would be Dandelions, Hawkbits and lemon balm to name a few.
 Buttercups, Daffodils and Foxgloves should be avoided at any cost as these are extremely poisonous if consumed by tortoises.